August 17-19, 2020:

-Teams of residents; nonprofit, business, and government leaders; and young people from communities across the country come together for 3 days.
+Teams of residents; nonprofit, business, and government leaders; and young people from communities across the country will come together virtually for 3 days.
 At the All-America City Awards event these teams connect and share insights with peers, learn from national thought-leaders, and present the story of their work to a jury of nationally recognized civic leaders.
 The transformational experience equips, inspires and supports leaders and communities to achieve more than they ever believed possible.

 If you want new ideas or if you think you are at the end of the rope you should be sure to attend the All-America City awards.
 Mandy Pitts, Communications Director, City of Hickory, NC